 Abraham was declared the father of believers and some of the fundamental components of Christian unity.
 Why is Abraham important to Christianity?
 Because first, he listened to God: By faith, Abraham obeyed and went without knowing where he was going.
 Second, he believed in God’s promises: By faith, he came and settled in the Promised Land as in a land not his own.

 Abram is important in Christianity because he is the father of the Holy People and the Nation of God.
-Three of the world’s great monotheistic religions: Judaism, Christianity, and Islam, consider Abraham, their father, and Christians consider themselves spiritual descendants.
-When Abraham was called to leave his homeland of Mesopotamia, he was promised that in him, all the families of the earth would be blessed.
+Three of the world’s great monotheistic religions: Judaism, Christianity, and Islam, consider Abraham their father, and Christians consider themselves spiritual descendants.
+When Abraham was called to leave his homeland of Mesopotamia, he was promised that all the earth’s families would be blessed.
 Abram did God’s will in everything.
 The Old Testament calls Abraham God’s friend.
 His life of faith, his unwavering obedience, and his trust in God’s promises are an example of our lives of faith.

-Abram had the most important trust in God.
+Abram had the essential trust in God.
 He trusted in God’s plan of salvation.
 He waited for the city with solid foundations, whose builder and maker is God.
 His faith was most sorely tested when God asked him to sacrifice Isaac.

 Who is Abraham?

-God wanted to change Abram into Abraham, and God changed his name to Abraham, the father of many nations.
+God wanted to change Abram into Abraham and his name to Abraham, the father of many nations.
 In short, God did this to increase Abraham’s faith in the promises He had given him.

 Biography of Abraham